Thursday, March 23, 2023

 After six agonizing months I finally landed a job as news editor at the ACT.

-A few years later, Jackie’s lack of integrity would cost her again.
+A few years later, Julie’s lack of integrity would cost her again.
 She got involved in drugs and was convicted in case in which she was accused of conspiring to set a house on fire.
 I was working at my hometown paper and covered her court hearings.
 On one hand it was sad to see her in an orange jumpsuit and handcuffs but on the other hand it was also poetic justice and more proof that throwing your morals out the window will only come back to hurt you.

 Chapter 27